 - real-time updates.

-This is because you want to solicit real opinions from your residents about services, programs, and priorities — and you need to know how these opinions changes over time.
-Ideally, residents should be polled both before and after Council rolls out a new program or policy, for example a new cultural mapping tool or cultural development program, to ascertain the extent to which the new addition is meeting residents’ expectations.
+Current data and representative sampling are critical because you want to solicit real opinions from your residents about services, programs, and priorities — and you need to know how these opinions change over time.
+Ideally, residents should be polled both before and after Council rolls out a new program or policy to ascertain the extent to which the new addition is meeting residents’ expectations.

 Often, interviewers make telephone calls (usually on landlines) that do not reach large segments of the population.
 This is because traditional surveys rely on opt-in participants, not random samplings of different segments of the population.
-And while this traditional technique could also yield some valuable information, it will not be a true reflection of the opinions of all strata of your community.
-The data will therefore be unreliable.
+And while this traditional technique definitely yields valuable information, it will not be a true reflection of the opinions of all strata of your community.
+The data then has the potential for bias.

 Traditional polling is usually done once or twice a year.
-When the results are collated and presented to Council, the data may already be dated.
-And dated data is neither useful nor reliable for strategic planning purposes.
+When the results are collated and presented to Council, the data may already be outdated.
+Old data is neither useful nor reliable for strategic planning purposes.

 An optimized way to solicit public opinion is from a real-time, representative polling instrument.
 A public survey, such as MDB Insight’s Citizen Satisfaction IQ™, yields better results than traditional public surveys because it: